DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-10-adding-a-school-when-javascript-is-unavailable.md

 > Select a school

-If the school the user is looking for isn’t listed or there aren’t any results, the user can change their search, which takes them back to the initial search form.
+If the school the user is looking for is not listed or there are no results listed, they can change their search, which takes them back to the initial search form.

 *[GIAS]: Get Information about Schools